mongodb-labs/mongo-c-driver-async/docs/dev/documenting.rst

 We use a custom-generated Sphinx inventory for objects documented on cppreference, because at time of writing, ``cppreference`` does not have a Sphinx inventory of its own.
-This inventory is generated with code in ``docs/conf.py`` on-the-fly when documentation is buidt.
+This inventory is generated with code in ``docs/conf.py`` on-the-fly when documentation is built.
 Linking to external items requires that they are present in the custom inventory.
 If a link fails to generate, ensure it is present in the custom inventory.